All Episodes

 Yeah.

-And I believe in miracles like the fog that stopped the British from wiping out George Washington.
+I believe in prayer, and I believe in miracles, like the fog that stopped the British from wiping out George Washington.

 But I don't want to just sit around and wait for it.